Shellywell123/shellywell123.dev/shenanigan/basement.md

 </p>
  - How to dump save: CFW on a sd card
  - Save File Location : on device
- - Save File Format :
+ - Save File Format : TODO
  - My Emulator choice : [Dolphin](https://dolphin-emu.org/) (can use RetroArch core, but I prefer the Standalone)

 <br>